Tarjadia: Classification

 Comparisons between Tarjadia and other Triassic archosaurs and archosauriforms were made in its initial 1998 description.
 The archosauriforms Doswellia and Euparkeria, as well as the archosauriform family Proterochampsidae, all have heavy armor over the dorsal vertebrae and existed around the same time as Tarjadia.
 Proterochampsids do not have ornamented osteoderms like Tarjadia, nor do they have two rows of osteoderms on either side of the back (most proterochampsids, with the exception of Cerritosaurus and Chanaresuchus, have only a single row on either side).
 While Euparkeria has a pair of osteoderms overlying each vertebra, similar to the condition seen in Tarjadia, its osteoderms aren't ornamented.
 Ornamented paired osteoderms are seen as derived conditions in Doswellia and crurotarsan archosaurs.
 Some studies have not considered Tarjadia to be a close relative of Doswellia because of differences in the structure of the vertebrae.
 Moreover, Tarjadia possesses a prefrontal bone in the skull which is absent in Doswellia.

 Among crurotarsans, vertebrae that are each overlain by a single row of pitted, paired osteoderms as in Tarjadia are seen in aetosaurs, phytosaurs, and Crocodylomorpha.
 Tarjadia has been distinguished from aetosaurs by its apparent lack of an anterior articular lamina (a depressed region along the front of each osteoderm), and clear differences in the skull tables.
 Tarjadia differs from sphenosuchians and proterosuchians, the two main Triassic crocodylomorph groups, in that its osteoderms lack any clear structures on the anterior edges of the osteoderms.
 In the case of sphenosuchians, the anterior edge of the osteoderm forms a process or "lappet", while in protosuchians, the anterior edge has a depressed band similar to those of aetosaurs.
 Out of all Triassic crurotarsans, the osteoderms of Tarjadia bear the closest resemblance to those of phytosaurs; they have a similar shape and are also heavily pitted.
 Moreover, the skull roof of is also pitted in phytosaurs.
 However, Tarjadia can be distinguished from all phytosaurs in that it has differently shaped parietal bones.
 The strong sagittal crest on the parietals of Tarjadia is not seen in any phytosaur.

 When it was first erected in 2011, the family Doswelliidae was proposed to include Doswellia, Archeopelta, and Tarjadia.
 Synapomorphies, or unique features of the group, include coarsely pitted and incised osteoderms and an anterior articular lamina.

 The phylogenetic analysis conducted by Ezcurra et al. (2017) did not confirm a close relationship between Tarjadia and Doswellia; instead, Tarjadia was recovered as an erpetosuchid pseudosuchian archosaur.
 The cladogram of the strict consensus tree from the study is given below.

+Palaeobiology

+Palaeopathology

+A palaeopathological specimen of T. ruthae has been found, specifically a tibia exhibiting evidence of periostitis.